pwangjoo/config/brew/README.md

 $ brew cleanup #delete caches older than 120 days
 ```

-### Using BrewFile
+### Using Brewfile
-You can install Home brew supported packages with one que.\
+You can install Homebrew supported packages with a que.\
-An example for __BrewFile__ can be found at [BrewFile](https://github.com/pwangjoo/config/blob/master/brew/Brewfile).\
+An example for __Brewfile__ can be found at [here](https://github.com/pwangjoo/config/blob/master/brew/Brewfile).\
-Run Below command where BrewFile exists.
+Run below command under Brewfile directory.

 Usage: `$ brew bundle`